A Two-Step Pre-Processing for Semidefinite Programming: Numerical results

 \subsection{SDPLib}

 Our main experiment considers the SDPLib test set~\cite{borchers1999sdplib}, which is a standard for benchmarking SDP software~\cite{mittelmann2003independent}, composed of a variety of toy, academic, and real-world SDP problems.
 These are known to be sparse, but no particular structure is shared across the test set.
-We refer to \url{http://plato.asu.edu/ftp/sparse_sdp.html} for details of the instances and the results obtained by a variety of both free and commercial solvers and note that out of the 92 instances within the test set, leading solvers can solve 56--88 instances, within a 40000-second (11-hour) time limit per instance.
-Rather surprisingly, we can still demonstrate that one can improve the performance of SeDuMi, the only free interior point solver that can robustly work with instances without a Slater point, considerably.
+We refer to \url{http://plato.asu.edu/ftp/sparse_sdp.html} for details of the instances and the results obtained by a variety of both free and commercial solvers.
+Note that out of the 92 instances within the test set, leading solvers can solve 56--88 instances, within a 40000-second (11-hour) time limit per instance considered by \cite{mittelmann2003independent}.

-Figure~\ref{fig:sdplib} presents a performance profile on 49 of the 92 instances, where running SparseCoLo did not report a failure.
-In this test set, we found that each step of preprocessing does improve the speed of convergence of the interior-point method.
-The reliability does seem to worsen, perhaps as a result of ill-conditioning of the linear systems employed in the interior-point method, after the matrix-completion preprocessing.
-Still, the proportion of the problems solved is very high among this test set, and the strong increase in the speed due to the two-step preprocessing is an indication of the strength of the approach.
+Rather surprisingly, we can demonstrate that one can improve the performance of SeDuMi, an open-source implementation of the interior-point method, which can work with instances without a Slater point.
+Fig.~\ref{fig:sdplib} presents a performance profile \cite{Dolan2002} on 49 of the 92 instances, where running SparseCoLo did not report a failure.
+The corresponding numerical values are available from Tab.~\ref{table:times}: for instance, SeDuMi can solve 50\% of instances within 2.89 seconds without any pre-processing, or within 0.19 seconds with the two-step pre-processing.
+In both cases, the run is to the same tolerances on the same hardware, inclusive of the time it takes to perform the pre-processing.
+Overall, we found that each step of pre-processing does improve the speed of convergence of the interior-point method in this test set.
+The reliability does seem to worsen, perhaps as a result of ill-conditioning of the linear systems employed in the interior-point method, after the chordal-decomposition pre-processing.
+Still, the proportion of the problems solved is very high among this test set, and the strong increase in the speed due to the two-step pre-processing is an indication of the strength of the approach.